Bonnie Tyler: 1982–1989: The CBS years

 After her contract with RCA expired, Tyler signed with CBS/Columbia.
-A&R man Muff Winwood asked Tyler to scout a new producer.
+A&R executive Muff Winwood asked her to scout a new producer.
 She considered Phil Collins, Jeff Lynne and Alan Tarney, but Jim Steinman was her first choice.
-"I'm a huge fan of his records, especially his solo album, and when my manager and I were discussing my comeback we both agreed that I had to sound the best or nobody would take me seriously."
-Steinman initially declined, but reconsidered after Tyler sent him demos of the rock material she was hoping to record.
+"I'm a huge fan of his records, especially his solo album, and when my manager and I were discussing my comeback, we both agreed that I had to sound the best or nobody would take me seriously."
+Steinman initially declined, but reconsidered after Tyler sent him demos of the rock material she hoped to record.

-After their initial meeting, Tyler returned to Steinman's apartment in New York a few weeks later where she performed "Total Eclipse of the Heart" with Rory Dodd.
-Steinman described the song as "a Wagnerian-like onslaught of sound and emotion", and a "showpiece" for Tyler's voice.
-Her fifth album was recorded at the Power Station in New York, with members of the E Street Band, Rick Derringer on guitar, Rory Dodd and Eric Troyer on backing vocals, and Steinman as producer.
+After their initial meeting, Tyler returned to Steinman's New York apartment a few weeks later, where she performed "Total Eclipse of the Heart" with Rory Dodd, a rock singer from Ontario, Canada.
+Steinman said that the song is "a Wagnerian-like onslaught of sound and emotion", and a "showpiece" for Tyler's voice.
+Her fifth album was partially recorded at the Power Station in New York, with members of the E Street Band, Rick Derringer on guitar, Dodd and Eric Troyer on backing vocals, and Steinman as producer.

 "Total Eclipse of the Heart" was released in the UK on 11 February 1983.
-It became one of the best-selling singles of all time with over six million units sold.
-Her fifth studio album, Faster Than the Speed of Night, debuted at no. 1 on the UK Albums Chart and reached no. 3 on the US Cashbox chart and no. 4 on the US Billboard 200, selling over one million copies in the United States.
+It became one of the best-selling singles of all time with over 13 million copies sold worldwide.
+Her fifth studio album, Faster Than the Speed of Night, debuted at No. 1 on the UK Albums Chart and reached No. 3 on the US Cashbox chart and No. 4 on the Billboard 200, selling over one million copies in the United States.
 Tyler's commercial success led to several award nominations, including two Grammys, two AMAs and a BRIT Award.
-Tyler was named Best Recording Artist at the Variety Club of Great Britain Awards, and she received a Goldene Europa.
+She was named Best Recording Artist at the Variety Club of Great Britain Awards, and she received a Goldene Europa.